DirtyHarryLYL/HAKE-Action-Torch/README.md

     <img src="misc/hake_demo.jpg", height="300">
 </p>

 HAKE-Action-Torch (**PyTorch**) is a project to open the SOTA action understanding studies based on our project: [Human Activity Knowledge Engine](http://hake-mvig.cn/home/).
 It includes SOTA models and their corresponding HAKE-enhanced versions based on our six papers (CVPR'18/19/20, NeurIPS'20).
+The TensorFlow version of HAKE-Action is [here](https://github.com/DirtyHarryLYL/HAKE-Action).

 Currently, it is manintained by [Yong-Lu Li](https://dirtyharrylyl.github.io/), Xinpeng Liu and Zhanke Zhou, Hongwei Fan.